Finding the Right Brush or Comb

 Oh, and don’t forget to clean your hairbrush and don’t brush your hair too much!
 Too many strokes a day can lead to split ends.

-Lastly, if you’re beginning to see unwanted hair thinning that isn’t the cause of brushing and combing, explore our clinically proven and FDA-cleared low-level red light therapy methods to combat thinning with our iRESTORE Professional and Essential device.
+Lastly, if you’re beginning to see unwanted hair thinning that isn’t the cause of brushing and combing, explore our clinically proven and FDA-cleared low-level red light therapy methods to combat thinning with our iRESTORE Elite, Professional and Essential device.

 All of our products will aid in strengthening your hair and helping it hold up better against the potential damage caused by brushing and combing.
 And all of our products have a money-back guarantee so, check us out and let us help you keep your hair at its optimal strength!